 - Ask for Help.
 Add this gentle note to the bottom of your closing day checklist just for you: Ask for extra help if you need it.
 Frequently, the moving process can take a toll not only on your body but also your mind.

 You can write your own detailed closing day checklist using this template.
 And always remember to enjoy the process.
 After all, home buying should be something you experience without worrying about every detail from start-to-finish.
-Search for more tips and tricks in our other articles on our blog, or reach out to us at Jeff Barchi if you have any additional questions.
+Search for more tips and tricks in our other articles on our blog, or reach out to us at Jeff Barchi and speak with our real estate agent in Arcadia, if you have any additional questions.